About Amy (big bee)

-I’m a mommy, voice actor, inventor, and former special educator.
+I’m a mommy, inventor, voice actor, and former special educator.
 I live in Southern California with my husband, Rob, our daughter, Marlo, and our two dogs, Walter and Auggie.
-I'm lucky enough to be surrounded by the greatest, most inspiring group of friends and family.
-It's this incredible team that keeps me motivated to pursue my many passions!
+I'm lucky to be surrounded by the greatest, most inspiring group of friends and family.
+It's this incredible community that keeps me motivated to pursue my many passions!

 about Snow Angel

 Admittedly, my husband and I are pretty lucky: our daughter loves bath time.
 Since the day she was born, she was happy as could be lounging in her tub, getting scrubbed, and having her hair washed.
 But all good things must come to an end, and when it was time to take her out of the bath and dry her off, the shrieking began.
 She could not stand being dried.
 And who could really blame her?
 She was uncomfortable and cold.
 For the sake of her happiness and our ears, we knew we had to make the process quicker and more comfortable.